We study how head and neck cancers grow and respond to treatment

-The Faden Lab examines how acquired genomic alterations and viral infection effect head and neck cancer initiation, growth and response to treatment.
+The Faden Lab investigates how genomic alterations and viral infection impact head and neck cancer initiation, growth and response to treatment.
 The overarching goal of our research is to translate findings from the laboratory to clinical advancements that address the most pressing problems faced by head and neck cancer patients.

 The lab’s efforts are centered on three overlapping arenas:

 Understanding mutation acquisition and host-viral interactions in human papilloma virus (HPV)-associated head and neck cancer